-The sign-on bonus for Bank of America Customized Cash Rewards stands out by offering $200 online cash rewards after spending $1,000 within the first 90 days of account opening.
-While this isn’t the most lucrative welcome offer, it doubles the value of its Amazon counterpart.
+The sign-up bonus for Bank of America Customized Cash Rewards stands out by offering $200 online cash rewards after spending $1,000 within the first 90 days of account opening.
+While this isn’t the most lucrative welcome offer, it’s $50 more than its Amazon counterpart.
 Also, the spending threshold is easy to reach, and you don’t have to pay an annual fee.

 Rewards rate winner: Bank of America Customized Cash Rewards

-If you spend a lot on Amazon.com or at Whole Foods Market, the Amazon Prime Rewards Visa Signature card might make sense for you since it offers 5 percent cash back at these stores.
+If you spend a lot on Amazon.com or at Whole Foods Market, the Amazon Prime Rewards Visa Signature might make sense for you, since it offers 5 percent cash back on these purchases.
 The card also provides 2 percent cash back at restaurants, gas stations and drugstores and 1 percent back on all other purchases.

 Annual fee winner: Bank of America Customized Cash Rewards

-In order to get the $0 annual fee for the Amazon Prime Rewards card, you need to have an Amazon Prime subscription ($119 per year).
+Though both cards charge a $0 annual fee, you’ll still need an Amazon Prime membership ($139 per year) to utilize the Amazon Prime Rewards Visa Signature.
 On the other hand, the Bank of America Customized Cash Rewards card doesn’t charge an annual fee, nor does it have any fine print terms attached to the annual fee.